activitypods/activitypods/docs/src/content/docs/app-framework/backend/handling-collections.md

 };
 ```

-With this new service, the application will listen for creation of resources of type `as:Event` on the Pods it is installed, and automatically create and attach the collections.
+With this new service, the application will listen for creation of resources matching the provided shape tree on the Pods it is installed, and automatically create and attach the collections.

-If you want to attach collections to existing resources of type `as:Event`, you can call the `createAndAttachMissing` action.
+If you want to attach collections to existing resources, you can call the `createAndAttachMissing` action.

 ## Automatically creating WAC groups